sballesteros/dcat/README.md

       - help [command]

     Options:
       -f, --force       overwrite previous if exists
       -d, --defaults    bypass the promzard prompt
-      -t, --top         install in the current working directory (and not within ld_packages/) -e, --expand      expand the JSON-LD document
+      -t, --top         install in the current working directory (and not within ld_packages/)
+      -e, --expand      expand the JSON-LD document
+      -s, --save        data packages will appear in your dataDependencies
+      -c, --cache       store the dataset content on the disk (inlined data will stay in the package.jsonld see -r, --require to change this behavior)
-      -s, --save        data packages will appear in your dataDependencies -c, --cache       force the inlined dataset (contentData) to be stored in their own file in ld_resources/ -b, --codebundle  treat the listed directory as a code project -h, --help        print usage
+      -r, --require     force the inlined dataset (contentData) to be stored in their own file in ld_resources/
+      -b, --codebundle  treat the listed directory as a code project
+      -h, --help        print usage
       -v, --version     print version number

 ## Using ldpm programaticaly